fashion-calendar/fashion-calendar-data/README.md

 # fashion-calendar-data
 Publicly accessible dataset for the Fashion Calendar Research Database

-categories.json is all categories listed used in the database names.json is all names in the database, including reference to their respective categories by their _id, 'category_id' events.json is all the listed event, including reference to the respective names by their _id, 'name_id' fashion-calendar.events.json is the previous 3 datasets merged together starting at the event level, and then nested with names and categories.
+categories.json is all categories listed used in the database.

+names.json is all names in the database, including reference to their respective categories by their _id, 'category_id'.

+events.json is all the listed event, including reference to the respective names by their _id, 'name_id'.

+fashion-calendar.events.json is the previous 3 datasets merged together starting at the event level, and then nested with names and categories.